-Competition films are determined by the Istanbul Film Festival Short Film Advisory Board from among submitted films.
+Competition films are selected by the Istanbul Film Festival Short Film Advisory Board from among submitted short films.
 The final judgment with respect to the inclusion of a short film in the National Short Film Competition is entered by the festival directorate.
 The Festival reserves the right to not disclose information regarding the selection of films.

 Films to be screened for the National Short Film Competition are evaluated by a jury determined by the festival directorate.
-The National Short Film Competition Jury comprises film producers, directors, screenwriters, actors, film critics, film historians, academics, and prominent people in branches of art connected to cinema, from Turkey and abroad.
+The National Short Film Competition Jury comprises film producers, directors, screenwriters, actors, film critics, film historians, academics, and prominent people in branches of art connected to cinema, from Türkiye and abroad.